zahrabakhshalizadeh/maryrosecook.com/_posts/2017-02-02-film-listings.md

 layout: post
 permalink: /blog/post/film-listings
 ---
 I used to love Google Movies.
-It showed a list of many of the films showing nearby.
+It was a site that listed the films showing nearby.
 For some films, there was a handy link to the film's IMDB page, or its trailer.
 Unfortunately, it was taken down a few months ago.
 So I built my own.

 ![Film listings website screenshot](/images/film-listings.png)